Risk Factors Dashboard

 We have a history of operating losses, which may continue in the future.
 Our operating results may fluctuate significantly from quarter to quarter and may fall below expectations in any particular fiscal quarter.

-We were not profitable in fiscal 2022 and have recorded net losses for the last three fiscal years.
-We may not be profitable in fiscal 2023 or future years.
+We were not profitable in fiscal 2023 and have recorded net losses for the last three fiscal years.
+We may not be profitable in fiscal 2024 or future years.

-There is currently substantial uncertainty in our business, which makes it difficult to evaluate our business and future prospects.
+There remains substantial uncertainty in our business, which makes it difficult to evaluate our business and future prospects.
 In addition, our operating results historically have been difficult to predict and have at times fluctuated from quarter to quarter due to a variety of factors, many of which are outside of our control.
 As a result of all of these factors, comparing our operating results on a period-to-period basis may not be meaningful, and you should not rely on our past results as an indication of our future performance.
 In addition, we have in the past provided, and may continue to, provide public guidance on our expected operating and financial results for future periods.
 Such guidance is comprised of forward-looking statements subject to the risks and uncertainties described in this Annual Report on Form 10-K and in our other public filings and statements.
 Our actual results may not always be in line with or exceed the guidance we have provided.
 If our revenue or operating results fall below the expectations of investors or any securities analysts that follow our company in any period or we do not meet our guidance, the trading price of our common stock would likely decline.

 Our operating expenses do not always vary directly with revenue and may be difficult to adjust in the short term.
 As a result, if revenue for a particular quarter is below our expectations, we may not be able to proportionately reduce operating expenses for that quarter, and therefore such a revenue shortfall would have a disproportionate effect on our operating results for that quarter.